 Muskeg and tundra is some of the toughest walking you can do!
 If you are overweight or out of shape, you’ll be worn out in a single day.
 CALL AND DISCUSS THIS TO BE SURE YOU ARE UP TO THE TASK.
 It can take most of a day to get a caribou back to camp.
 You can often find easier footing so do not just dash across the tundra.

-PRICING 2019 (subject to change without notice until deposit received)
+2021 PRICING (subject to change without notice until deposit received) Sold out for 2021

 Included: Airport pickup; air transportation in/out of field; food (very basic, including lots of freeze dried Mountain House meals); a 6-person Guide Model dome tent per each pair of hunters; cots; stove, propane, pots, pans, and cooking utensils; water containers; transportation of meat, cape, and antlers back to Kotzebue; and expediting assistance.